-Aryan Khan did not have cash to buy drugs, his lawyer tells Mumbai court in bail plea hearing
+Aryan Khan didn’t have cash to buy drugs, lawyer tells court, bail plea hearing to continue tomorrow

 During Wednesday’s hearing, advocate Desai read the witness testimony and said that it did not point to any connection between Khan and the seizure of drugs.
 Yet, the witness testimony uses the phrase “in connection with” to implicate his client, the advocate said.

+Desai said that all the information in the case is related to other accused persons, according to Live Law.
+“They just arrest anyone and then say one is a supplier... financier and then apply conspiracy [charges],” he said.

+He added: “It is a very well drafted document that tries to create an impression there is a connection between Aryan and the other accused.”

-He argued against treating all the petitions together, saying that the court needed to keep in mind the facts of the case and not just the larger picture.
+Desai also argued against treating all the petitions together, saying that the court needed to keep in mind the facts of the case and not just the larger picture.

 On the other hand, the Narcotics Control Bureau, in its reply to the bail petitions, asked the court not to treat each case separately as all the accused were a part of larger chain and involved in conspiracy and committing illegal acts, according to Bar and Bench.